GIGABOOST.AI

 Conclusion: Own Your Data

-The investor response rate benchmark is the most honest metric of your fundraising health.
-If you are under 5%, you don't have a market problem; you have a system problem.
+The investor response rate benchmark is the most honest metric of your fundraising health — if you are under 5%, you don't have a market problem, you have a system problem.
 In a world where capital is abundant but attention is scarce, you cannot afford to be manual.

 Stop searching.
 Start matching.
 Stop hoping.
 Start CLOSING.

-Start your investor pipeline for $1 at GIGABOOST.AI.
+Start your investor pipeline with GIGABOOST.AI.

 Put these strategies into action